mchatman/fetch-rewards-coding-exercise/README.md

 **Fix:**Replaced all print statements with logging including log levels and structured output.

 ### 5. Removes port from domain
-**Issue:**The `parse_domain` function handles removing ports in the URL, causing the same domain to be counted separately.
+**Issue:**The `parse_domain` function did not handle removing ports in the URL, causing the same domain to be counted separately.

 **Fix:**Created the `parse_domain` function to remove ports from the URL.